 Enrollment in the small business health care tax credit program and use of SHOP has been slower than expected at the start, with detractors saying that the employee and salary guidelines are too narrow and exclude many businesses that could benefit from the program.
 Insurers in some states have been slow to sign up, too, so employers don't have much of a choice when they're SHOPping.
 But things are expected to ramp up in 2016 when employee choice is finally mandatory across the board.

-To learn more about the world of health care reform and tax credits, take a look at the links on the next page.
+To learn more about the world of health care reform and tax credits, take a look at the links below.

 Author's Note: How Small Business Health Care Tax Credits Work

 It boggles the mind to think of all the money and work that goes into creating such a system, and then to have it not well-received.
 One article I read said that only 100 businesses had signed up in the state of New Jersey.

 - Akinnibi, Fola.
 "Small businesses can save with health care tax credit."
 USA Today, Dec.
 9, 2013.
 (Nov.
 19, 2014) http://www.usatoday.com/story/money/business/small%20business/2013/12/09/small-business-affordable-care-tax-credit/3784909/

 - Health Affairs.
 "Employee Choice."
 Sept.
 18, 2014.
 (Nov.
 20, 2014) http://www.healthaffairs.org/healthpolicybriefs/brief.php?brief_id=125